THE CHILDREN'S HOLOCAUST MEMORIAL

 New Zealand Herald, By Emme Mckay, 16 Nov, 2018

-Photo / Mark Mitchell
+Photo: Mark Mitchell

-Photo / Mark Mitchell
+Photo: Mark Mitchell

-For details on the education resources and locations of the memorial please go to this page.
+For details on the education resources and locations of the Memorial please go to this page.

-Supporting the Children's Holocaust Memorial
+The Children's Holocaust Memorial in the News